-The 2013 Scion tC earns its keep with a smart interior that offers exceptional comfort and a convenient control layout.
-The driver's seat is adjustable enough for all shapes and sizes, and rear-seat passengers will be surprised by the amount of room they actually have.
+For 2014, the Scion tC receives a modest interior upgrade with better seat materials and more contrasting trim on the dash.
+Color, however, is still absent from the overly black and gray interior palate.
+The tC’s driver’s seat is adjustable enough for all shapes and sizes, and rear-seat passengers will be surprised by the amount of room they actually have.
 Dials and instrument clusters have a round theme that is pleasant and manages to be Spartan without looking like anything is missing.
 A 60/40-split folding back seat allows trips to actual supermarkets, not just convenience stores.

-The driving experience has always been the biggest source of debate over the Scion tC, and the 2013 tC coupe is unlikely to settle any arguments.
-The clutch in the 6-speed manual transmission is both light for daily commute convenience and precise for quick shifts.
-But road manners and chassis feel are uninspiring, with rather vague steering and soft suspension.
+The tC driving experience has always been the biggest source of debate in regards to the car’s designation as a sports coupe.
+Improvements to the 2014 Scion tC move the needle a bit more to the Yes column, but not definitively.
+A 6-speed automatic transmission lifted from the Scion FR-S now features downshift rev-matching technology and is a vast improvement over last year’s automatic.
+But, we still prefer the 6-speed manual gearbox both for its light clutch pedal and precise, quick shifts.
+Road manners and chassis feel are improved for 2014, with stiffer calibrations for the springs, shocks and stabilizer bars, as well as a retuned electric power steering setup.
 Low-rpm engine response is quite good but revving out the 2.5-liter four generates only average thrust.
-Compared to other coupes in its class, it's not nearly as powerful or capable, though for city driving it's probably good enough for most buyers.
-The Series Release 8.0 package includes firmer, lower springs (and paddle shifters for the automatic) that help a little.
+Compared to other coupes in its class, it’s not nearly as powerful or capable, though for city driving it’s probably good enough for most buyers.

-Manufacturer's Suggested Retail Price (MSRP) on the 2013 Scion tC coupe is $19,480 with the 6-speed manual gearbox and another $1,000 with the automatic transmission.
-The Release Series 8.0 has MSRPs of $22,570 (manual) and $23,620 (automatic).
-Last year's Release Series 7.0, the hot yellow Lightning Bolt package with its TRD body kit, is still available, starting at $21,635.
-Competitors like the Honda Civic and Kia Forte start for less, but don't offer the impressive list of standard equipment that the 2013 tC does.
-Resale values on the Scion tC have held well for previous models and the 2013 should be no different, though the arrival of the excellent Scion FR-S rear-drive coupe may have some impact by pulling away the more sport-minded drivers.
-For the best picture of what 2013 Scion tC models are selling for in your area, check out the Fair Purchase Price on KBB.com.
+The Manufacturer’s Suggested Retail Price (MSRP) on the 2014 Scion tC coupe starts just under $20,000 with the 6-speed manual transmission.
+The 6-speed automatic adds about $1,000 to the bottom line.
+The tC Series 10 has an MSRP just a shade over $22,000.
+Resale values on the Scion tC have held up well for previous models and the 2014 should be no different, though the arrival of the excellent Scion FR-S rear-drive coupe may have some impact by pulling away the more sport-minded drivers.
+For the best picture of what 2014 Scion tC models are selling for in your area, check out the Fair Purchase Price on KBB.com.

-The 2013 Scion tC carries great youth-appeal cred with standard equipment that includes 18-inch wheels and the impressive Pioneer sound system.
-That sound system is HD Radio capable and you can connect your phone to it, as long as you're running Bluetooth 2.0 or higher.
+The 2014 Scion tC carries great youth-appeal cred with standard equipment that includes 18-inch wheels and the impressive Pioneer sound system.
+That sound system includes a new 6.1-inch LCD touch screen and HD Radio capability, and you can connect your phone to it as long as you’re running Bluetooth 2.0 or higher.
 There are two microphones in the ceiling-light array to help facilitate use of the hands-free phone option.
-Toyota's Star Safety System is also standard and features eight airbags and traction and stability control along with active front headrests.
+Toyota’s Star Safety System is also standard and features eight airbags and traction and stability control along with active front headrests.

-From the factory, 19-inch wheels are available for the 2013 Scion tC, as are a Bespoke audio upgrade, rear spoiler and sportier TRD springs and anti-roll bars.
-The Release Series 8.0 package includes a body kit from Five Axis, center exhaust with a TRD sport muffler, lower TRD springs and paddle shifters (with the automatic).
-Aftermarket options for the 2013 Scion tC are as extensive as they are for all other Scion models.
+Factory options for the 2014 Scion tC are narrowed to a few items, chief among them the BeSpoke audio/navigation upgrade, rear spoiler and sportier TRD springs and anti-roll bars.
+A new 6-speed automatic transmission with manual shift mode and downshift rev matching is also available.
+Aftermarket options for the 2014 Scion tC are as extensive as they are for all other Scion models.